twihno/DevelopmentWSLManager/README.md

 You can use this script to quickly create a WSL instance which can be used e.g. for a specific project with its special dependencies.
 Afterwards you can delete the instance and keep a (relatively) clean operating system.

+## Features
+- Quickly create a new WSL instance from a .tar image
+- Quickly remove/unregister existing WSL instances

 ## Installation

 - Download/Install WSL according to this page: https://docs.microsoft.com/en-us/windows/wsl/install-win10